Foundation Medicine Courses

 Alternative Medicine Foundation Courses

 Some other Med Schools offer standalone Foundation Courses, which will boost your Medical School application.
 Some will even earn you an interview for Med School once you’ve finished.
 The following universities offer standalone Foundation Courses:

 Is A Foundation Course Right For Me?

 A foundation course might be right for you if:

 - You didn’t get top grades at A-Level

 - You didn’t get into medical school the first time around

-- You meet some of the other specific eligibility criteria (for example, the Kings College London’s foundation course requires you to have been in non-selective state education from the age of 11).
+- You meet some of the other specific eligibility criteria (for example, the contextual criteria for Widening Participation schemes).